 Best Brunch in Singapore

-Whether you’re looking for the best brunch places in Singapore with free-flow drinks, unlimited craft cocktails, or all-you-can-eat international buffet fare, there are plenty of choices for a weekend or Sunday brunch that Singaporeans, expats & tourists love!
+Whether you’re looking for the best brunch places in Singapore with free-flow drinks, unlimited craft cocktails, or all-you-can-eat international buffet fare, there are plenty of choices for a weekend or Sunday brunch that Singaporeans, expats and tourists love!
 So, what are the best brunch places in Singapore?
-The Expat Living team has tried and tested some fabulous free-flow champagne brunches for you (it was hard work) and here’s our top picks from the hotels in Singapore.
+The Expat Living team has tried and tested a few fabulous free-flow champagne brunches for you (yes, it was hard work!) to come up with some of our top picks from the hotels in Singapore.
 (Yep, it was hard work!)
 Now, make a reservation – it’s a great thing to do for birthdays and when guests are in town.

 Best brunch for variety and service: Edge